For many students, securing financing for their education is the first major financing event of their lives—and it can feel overwhelming.

 Does Financial Aid Come with Any Tax Benefits?

-Student loans aren’t usually taxable as income, and in fact may come with a tax benefit that is meant to make repayment a little easier on borrowers investing in their educations.
-The Student Loan Interest Deduction allows you to deduct the amount of interest you have paid on your student loans up to a maximum of $2,500 per year, depending on your income (the deduction was phased out at of modified adjusted gross income for the 2017 tax year).
+Student loans aren’t usually taxable as income, and in fact may come with a tax benefit that is meant to make repayment a little easier on borrowers investing in their education.
+The Student Loan Interest Deduction allows you to deduct the amount of interest you have paid on your student loans up to a maximum of $2,500 per year, if your modified adjusted gross income is less than $80,000 (or $160,000 for joint filers.)

-For instance, let’s say you have $30,000 in student loans and have a 7% interest rate on that amount over a standard repayment period of 10 years.
-On a standard repayment plan, your monthly payment will be about $350.
-In your first year of repayment, you’ll be paying about $1,200 in interest.
+For instance, let’s say you have $30,000 in federal student loans with a 7% interest rate on that amount over a standard repayment period of 10 years.
+On the Standard Repayment Plan, your monthly payment could be about $350, of which roughly $175 is interest.
+So, in your first year of repayment, you could be paying about $2,100 in interest.
 In this scenario, you may be eligible to deduct that from your annual gross income, meaning you could pay less in taxes.
 This deduction can also help defray some of your repayment costs.

 How Can I Make My Student Loan Repayment Easier?

 The costs of student loans come in the form of the interest you pay each month on what you borrow.
 The example above, of a $30,000 loan with a 7% interest rate, shows just how much student loan borrowing can cost you per year.
-Over a standard repayment period (10 years), you would hypothetically pay close to $12,000 in interest in addition to repaying the $30,000 principal.
+Over a standard repayment period (10 years), you would hypothetically pay roughly $11,800 in interest in addition to repaying the $30,000 principal.

-If you already have private and/or federal student loans,you may be able to refinance your student loans at a lower interest rate than you currently are paying.
-If you are eligible to refinance your student loans, you could shorten your term length, lower the interest rate on your loans, or lower your monthly payment (by extending your term).
-But there can be some potential drawbacks to think about.
+If you already have private and/or federal student loans, you may be able to refinance your student loans at a lower interest rate than you currently are paying.
+If you are eligible to refinance your student loans, you could shorten your term length, qualify to lower the interest rate on your loans, or possibly lower your monthly payment (by extending your term).
+But there can be some drawbacks to think about.

 However, if you have a steady income and good cash flow—along with other aspects of your financial picture that are appealing to a lender—and you are ready to focus on paying down your loans, refinancing might be the right solution for you.

-SoFi is a leader is the student loan space, offering both private student loans to help pay your way through school, or refinancing options to help you save on the loans you already have.
+SoFi is a leader in the student loan space, offering refinancing options to help you save on the loans you already have.